KiwiGeek/lcg-hymnal-ndi/README.md

 Your streaming software may require a plugin to allow it to access an NDI source.
 For instance, OBS requires the obs-ndi plugin (https://obsproject.com/forum/resources/obs-ndi-newtek-ndi%E2%84%A2-integration-into-obs-studio.528/).
 Note that if you're using the brand new v28 of OBS, you will need to use a pre-release of obs-ndi available from https://github.com/Palakis/obs-ndi/actions/runs/2977380826 (when signed in to GitHub).

 For any questions, comments, suggestions, etc, please email me directly (joshua@penman.dev).

+<b>If you end up using this in your congregation or FoT site, I'd ❤️ to hear about it, so let me know at that address too!</b>